tarekmaketechno/ASL-Fingerspell/README.md

 Unfortunately, it seems that it was the choice of loss function that ultimately held the model back, as the contest was scored using Levenshtein distance, and as I discovered too-late into the competition, optimizing CTC loss will only improve Levenshtein distance up to a point, and then hit a wall.
-Following this discovery, I tried out a few different approaches to computing a new loss for the training loop, including MWER (minimum word error loss).
-I think these approaches might have borne fruit if we'd had more time for exploration before drawing out our plans.
+Following this discovery, I tried out a few different approaches to computing a new loss for the training loop, including MWER (minimum word error loss) and RNN-T (RNN Transducers).
+I think these approaches might have borne fruit if I'd had more time for exploration before drawing out plans.

-I still believe that an RNN-based approach is the right path to take here.
-I've been following in earnest the (RWKV [("rawkuv")](https://rwkv.org):w project.
+I still believe that an a streaming-inference approach is the optimal solution to this problem.
+I've been following in earnest the (RWKV [("rawkuv")](https://rwkv.org) project.
 It promises to deliver transformer-like scalability coupled with RNN-like streaming inference.
-I honestly just don't like the idea of doing text-based inference in chunks.
-It feels so inelegant.
+I personally (although I don't think I'm alone in this) just don't like the idea of doing text-based inference in chunks and gluing them together.
+It just feels so clumsy and inelegant.